arsf/lag/lastools-patched/bin/lasview_README.txt

   a simple OpenGL-based viewer for LIDAR in LAS/LAZ/ASCII format that can compute and display a TIN and a few other neat tricks.

-  Please contact martin.isenburg@gmail.com if you use lasview commercially.
+  Please contact martin.isenburg@rapidlasso.com if you want to use lasview commercially.

   For updates check the website or join the LAStools mailing list.